magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-mode.md

 </div>

 ## Display the current mode {#config-mode-show}
-The easiest way to do that is to run this command as the <a href="{{page.baseurl}}install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a>.
+The easiest way to do that is to run this command as the <a href="{{ page.baseurl }}install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a>.
 If you have shared hosting, this is the user your provider gives you to log in to the server.
 If you have a private server, it's typically a local user account on the Magento server.

 Command usage: